-Markov process models

-Aalen [1] modelled the classical competing risks problem as a continuous-time \mathbf{Markov} $\mathbf{process}$ with one working state ("0") and k absorbing failure states corresponding to the k risks.
+Markov process models.
+Aalen [1] modelled the classical competing risks problem as a continuous-time Markov process with one working state ("0") and k absorbing failure states corresponding to the k risks.
 More generally one may consider Markov processes with more complex state spaces and again k absorbing states corresponding to the k failure types.
 This leads to the consideration of multivariate phase type distributions, see Assaf et al. [3].
-Hokstad and Frøvig [16] consider failure models for periodically tested items where the failures may be either degraded or critical.
-Whitmore [28] discussed the use of first-passage-time distributions connected with multidimensional $\mathbf{Brownian}$ \mathbf{motion} as models for competing risks.
+Hokstad and Frøvig [16] considered failure models for periodically tested items where the failures are either degraded or critical.
+Whitmore [28] discussed the use of first-passage-time distributions connected with multidimensional Brownian motion as models for competing risks.

-Competing risks in repairable systems
+Competing risks in repairable systems.
 Consider a system where failures are classified in k different types.
 Until now we have considered the case of non-repairable units observed until failure or PM.
-Now assume that the unit is repaired after failure, then put into operation again, and that the process continues in this way (see eqr 356).
-At each failure the type of event is recorded.
-Assume also that time durations of repair and maintenance can be disregarded, so that the system is always restarted immediately after failure or a maintenance action This leads to the observation of a marked point process $(S_1, C_1), (S_2, C_2), \ldots$ with successive failure times $0 < S_1 < S_2 < \cdots$ and marks C_i in $\{1, 2, \ldots, k\}$.
+Now assume that the unit is repaired after failure, then is put into operation again, and that the process continues in this way (see eqr 356).
+Suppose that, at each failure, the type of event is recorded.
+Assume also that time durations of repair and maintenance can be disregarded, so that the system is always restarted immediately after failure or maintenance action This leads to the observation of a marked point process $(S_1, C_1), (S_2, C_2), \ldots$ with successive failure times $0 < S_1 < S_2 < \cdots$ and marks C_i in $\{1, 2, \ldots, k\}$.
 The properties of such a process depends on the repair strategy.
-For example, a perfect repair (renewal) of the system at failures leads to independent and identically distributed pairs (T_i, C_i) where $T_i = S_i - S{i-1}$ $(i = 1, 2, \ldots)$ where $S_0 \equiv 0$.
+For example, a perfect repair (renewal) of the system at failures leads to independent and identically distributed pairs (T_i, C_i) where $T_i = S_i - S{i-1}$ (i = 1, 2, ...) and $S_0 = 0$.
+We are hence back to the basic case considered in this article.
+In general, however, the situation could be more complicated.
 Doyen and Gaudoin [13] present a point process approach for modelling of imperfect repair in competing risks situations between failure and PM.
 Bedford and Lindqvist [5] considered a series system of k repairable components where only the failing component is repaired at failures.
 A general setup for this kind of processes is suggested by Lindqvist [20].